dokku/dokku-graphite/README.md

-graphite:connect <name>           NOT IMPLEMENTED graphite:create <name>            Create a graphite service with environment variables graphite:destroy <name>           Delete the service and stop its container if there are no links left graphite:export <name> > <file>   NOT IMPLEMENTED graphite:expose <name> [port]     Expose a graphite service on custom port if provided (random port otherwise) graphite:import <name> <file>     NOT IMPLEMENTED
+graphite:connect <name>           NOT IMPLEMENTED graphite:create <name>            Create a graphite service with environment variables graphite:destroy <name>           Delete the service and stop its container if there are no links left graphite:enter <name> [command]   Enter a running couchdb service or run a command graphite:export <name> > <file>   NOT IMPLEMENTED graphite:expose <name> [port]     Expose a graphite service on custom port if provided (random port otherwise) graphite:import <name> <file>     NOT IMPLEMENTED